Jose-A-ProfessorFrink/BehavioralTesting/BehavioralTestGuidelines.md

 - Allow easy _refactor_ of internal implementations with no/minimal changes to tests themselves.
 - Be as fast(or close to it) as standard [solitary unit tests](https://martinfowler.com/bliki/UnitTest.html#SolitaryOrSociable)

-## Overview of test project used in examples
-The test project we will be using is a simple employee ordering system.
-Imagine you have the task of writing a small internal application where employees can order products from their company directly.
-We have three major concepts we deal with: Employees which represents the employees who can make orders, products which represents the products available and finally orders which represents an orders made.
-The system itself has a few noteworthy dependencies.
-It has a dependency on a mongo database to for storage and retrieval of employees, orders and products.
-The project also depends on a third party zip code web service as well as AWSSQS for publishing events.
-The project also has some internal classes that handle discounts and fees.

 ## Application Architecture

 ![Application Architecture](https://github.com/Jose-A-ProfessorFrink/BehavioralTesting/blob/main/SimpleOrderingSystemArchitecture.jpg?raw=true)
 Everything within the green box represents what will be covered by our tests.
 The red box represents external boundaries that will not be covered by behavioral tests at all.
 This new layer, what we call the 'Provider' layer represents the lowest level conveniently mockable seam in our system.
 In some cases, this may be the 3rd party and/or framework interface itself.
 In other cases, it will be a custom wrapper we create explicitly to facilitate easy mocking and testing.
 We should strive to use the lowest level mockable interface possible that doesn't cross a process boundary and is easy to test.
 If no such thing exists, we should build the SIMPLEST, skinniest interface to accomodate that need.
 [GuidProvider.cs](https://github.com/Jose-A-ProfessorFrink/BehavioralTesting/blob/main/SimpleOrderingSystem.Domain/Providers/GuidProvider.cs) is a good example of this.

 ## Anatomy of a behavioral test specification file

 All behavioral tests are found in the behavioral test project.
 You will also find that there is a single specification file per endpoint in the solution.
 Organizing the tests around the endpoints is natural and makes sense.
 You should never have a specification file that covers more than a single endpoint.
 You may have valid reasons for having more than one specification file for a single endpoint.
 All tests are written using [XUnit](https://xunit.net/) and [FluentAssertions](https://fluentassertions.com/).
 The file we will be inspecting for this example is located [here](https://github.com/Jose-A-ProfessorFrink/BehavioralTesting/blob/main/SimpleOrderingSystem.Tests/Behavioral/Orders/AddOrderItemSpecification.cs).